 Others think you should sign people up, slap them on the ass, wish them good luck, and send them on their way.
 I’d like to think there is a “middle ground” between those two extremes.

-Before I share my advice with you, remember this.
+Before I share my advice with you about how to support your MLM team, remember this.